rust-lang/rust/src/doc/trpl/method-syntax.md

 baz(bar(foo));
 ```

-We would read this left-to right, and so we see ‘baz bar foo’.
+We would read this left-to-right, and so we see ‘baz bar foo’.
 But this isn’t the
 order that the functions would get called in, that’s inside-out: ‘foo bar baz’.
 Wouldn’t it be nice if we could do this instead?